nikitavoloboev/data/productivity/flow/Rules.md

 ## Alfred
 - Keyword triggers should be one string (no spaces).
 Try to make keyword be semantically appropriate to workflow and easy to memorise and type.
 - Name external triggers with spaces between words (all lowercased).
-- Release all my workflows (that have no sensitive information) either in small workflows or standalone if they contain quite a bit of code
+- Release all my workflows (that have no sensitive information) either in small workflows or standalone if they contain quite a bit of code.
-- Add keyword triggers and descriptions to workflows even if I don't use them
+- Add keyword triggers and descriptions to workflows even if I don't use them.
-- Name all modifier triggers (uppercased)
+- Name all modifier triggers (uppercased).

 ## MindNode
 - Use one tree structure for organisation especially when sharing maps (makes the map much easier to follow).

 ## Writing
-- Use proper punctuation and capitalise things appropriately
+- Use proper punctuation and capitalise things appropriately.
-- When adding `:`, don't add space beforehand
+- When adding `:`, don't add space beforehand.
-- Remove unnecessary words
+- Remove unnecessary words.
-	- If something can be said in less words, say it in less words
+	- If something can be said in less words, say it in less words.
-	- Always try to be clear and to the point
+	- Always try to be clear and to the point.
 - Both in code and prose.
 Say more with less and never repeat myself.
 - When wanting to reference a certain URL, I don't need to mention `and you can see it here`.
 I can most likely just change the thing I want to show and wrap that in URL.
 It looks cleaner this way and saves space.